ArulPrakassam/Bookmyshow-Clone/README.md

 This version is the basic home page template of the bookmyshow.
 The specialities of this version is

-- It is separate footer for desktop
+- It has separate footer for desktop
 - The mobile view of the premiere section is different from the desktop view
-- Added buffer to make the look similar to real bookmysho
+- Added buffer to make the look similar to real bookmyshow